burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 void f(T&& arg)
 {}
 ```
 The universal reference is not the official term.
 Scott Myers coins it only for informal discussions.
-Even though it is realized by everybody (including language designers) that it's very useful concept.
+Even though it is realized by everybody (including language designers) that it's a very useful concept.

 The `auto` type deduction works in the same way as the template type deduction and has the same reference collapsing rules:
 ```cpp